YEARENDER-Olympics-Billion-dollar Sochi Games a sporting success

 The Dutch dominated speedskating like few nations have done in any sport, winning 21 of 30 individual medals and four medal sweeps, turning the Adler arena orange.

-There was also joy for the hosts, with Viktor Ahn, an adopted Russian after switching allegiance from South Korea, winning three golds at the Iceberg Skating Palace, scooping two of them within an hour.
+There was also joy for the hosts, with Viktor Ahn, an adopted Russian after switching allegiance from South Korea, winning two gold medals in an hour at the Iceberg arena.

 He confirmed himself among the Olympic greats with victory in the 500 metres individual and 45 minutes later returned to help Russia win the 5,000m relay.